vcolavin/blog/content/blog/2022/shortcuts/index.md

 ## Global shortcuts for MacOS

-These work in the global MacOS context.
+These work in the global MacOS context or in a majority of apps.

 | Shortcut          | Description                                                |
 | ----------------- | ---------------------------------------------------------- |